microsoft/sql-server-language-extensions/README.md

 3) Update the nuget version numbers in DS_Main_Dev and run PVS before checking in.

 # Contribute
-Contact brnieb@microsoft.com, yaelh@microsoft.com, or sqlext@microsoft.com for questions and contributing.
+Contact sqlext@microsoft.com for questions and contributing.